awsdocs/amazon-redshift-management-guide/doc_source/working-with-clusters.md

 Your AWS account can either launch instances of both EC2\-VPC and EC2\-Classic, or only EC2\-VPC, on a region\-by\-region basis\.
 To determine which networking platform your account supports, and then launch a cluster, do the following:

 1. Decide which AWS Region you want to deploy a cluster\.
-For a list of AWS Regions in which Amazon Redshift is available, see [Regions and Endpoints](https://docs.aws.amazon.com/general/latest/gr/rande.html) in the *Amazon Web Services General Reference*\.
+For a list of AWS Regions in which Amazon Redshift is available, see [Amazon Redshift endpoints](https://docs.aws.amazon.com/general/latest/gr/redshift-service.html) in the *Amazon Web Services General Reference*\.

 1. Find out which Amazon EC2 platforms your account supports in the chosen AWS Region\.
 You can find this information in the Amazon EC2 console\.
 For step\-by\-step instructions, see [Supported Platforms](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-supported-platforms.html) in the *Amazon EC2 User Guide for Linux Instances*\.